mimuw-jnp2-rust/project-terrustaria/README.md

   - now we can move left, right
   - using space we can jump!
 - camera follows the player
+- tiles are initially covered, player uncover tiles by moving in their direction

 ### How to run the game